New York Mets News

 New York Mets

 To say the New York Mets have big shoes to fill would be an understatement.
-First, the Mets share the NYC spotlight with the most successful sports franchise ever, in the Yankees.
+First, the Mets share the New York City spotlight with the most successful sports franchise ever, in the Yankees.

 Second, the team’s creation essentially replaced two iconic baseball franchises, the Brooklyn Dodgers and NY Giants (the other Giants).
 Five years after the Dodgers and Giants left New York for Los Angeles and San Francisco, respectfully, the Mets joined Major League Baseball as an expansion team.